 Something that’s surprising or unexpected.

-Note: The phrases below also begin with the letter “O,” but they do not have their own dedicated page.
-Still, you can learn what they mean.
+Note: The phrases below also begin with the letter ‘O,’ however they do not have their own dedicated page.

 Off One’s Rocker

 Someone who is crazy; insane.

 (EX: You must be off your rocker if you think I want to watch this movie a second time.)

 This is another way of saying ‘okay.’
 It’s often used to show you acknowledge what a person has said.

 (EX: Mike was asked to take out the garbage.
 He responded: “Okey-dokey.”)